IWE Tree

 • Use -f keys for programmatic processing

-• Use -f json for structured data consumption
+• Use -f json or -f yaml for structured data consumption

 • Pipe through grep to filter results